kaistmm/Metric-UD-KWS/README.md

-# Metric learning for user defined KWS
+# Metric learning for user-defined KWS
-Official code for Metric learning for user-defined keyword spotting
+This repository contains the official code for Metric learning for user-defined Keyword spotting.
+Our code is based on the code voxceleb trainer, which is implemented for the speaker recognition task.

 [METRIC LEARNING FOR USER-DEFINED KEYWORD SPOTTING](https://arxiv.org/pdf/2211.00439.pdf)